 Soil testing with the world’s most powerful handheld XRF

-SciAps X-555 features the world’s only 55 kV tube, yielding superior limits of detection and precision for the subset of RCRA and Priority Pollutant Metals cadmium (Cd), barium (Ba), tin (Sn), antimony (Sb), and silver (Ag).
+SciAps X-555 is the world’s only handheld XRF that operates at 55 kV, yielding superior limits of detection and precision for the subset of RCRA and EPA Priority Pollutant Metals cadmium, barium, tin, antimony, and silver (Cd, Ba, Sn, Sb, Ag).

 Up to three automated beam settings, designed for optimal performance across the entire periodic table from Mg to U. The high voltage beam operates at 55 kV with appropriate filtering to optimize sensitivity to cadmium and other metals in that atomic number range.
 Lower beam settings provide analysis for the remaining RCRA and Priority Pollutant metals including Pb, As, Hg, Cr, and others.

 EPA Method SW-846 Test Method 6200: Field Portable X-ray Fluorescence Spectrometry for the Determination of Elemental Concentrations in Soil and Sediment

 The 55 kV X-ray tube allows for extra low detection limits on key elements like Ag, Cd, Sn, Sb and Ba, making it especially well suited for RCRA applications and EPA Method 6200.

 The X-555 and other SciAps XRF analyzers meet the test method for both in-situ soil testing as well as bagged and prepared/cupped XRF samples.
 The method provides a standard operating procedure including analyzer calibration checks and sample preparation guidelines.
 A copy of the method may be downloaded here: https://www.epa.gov/sites/production/files/2015-12/documents/6200.pdf

 Introducing the Environmental “One Box” — including beryllium